-Based on the location of the land, type of grass, and intended use, vegetation growth normally occurs in the months of April, May, and June under normal conditions.
-Selecting index intervals before April or after June would not be an effective use of the Vegetation Index plan of insurance because vegetation growth normally does not occur during those index intervals.
+Example: Based on the location of the land and type of plant being pollinated, flowering normally occurs in the months of April, May, and June.
+Selecting index intervals before April or after June would not be an effective use of the Vegetation Index plan of insurance because vegetation growth important to pollination normally does not occur during those index intervals.